NASA TV Broadcasts Science Upgrade Spacewalk on Wednesday

-Category: Space Hits: 1NASA astronaut Mike Hopkins participates in a spacewalk in December of 2013 at the space station during Expedition 38.
+Category: Space Hits: 4NASA astronaut Mike Hopkins participates in a spacewalk in December of 2013 at the space station during Expedition 38.

 NASA astronauts Mike Hopkins and Victor Glover are scheduled to depart the International Space Station’s Quest airlock Wednesday for the first in a series of spacewalks to upgrade station hardware and systems.